garrett-s-wininger/garrett-s-wininger/README.md

 and science topics.
 I love learning new things and appreciate any chance I get to try out a new idea.
 Outside of programming, I also enjoy electronics, RF systems, and anything else technical I can get my hands on.

-My interest generally gravitates to technical exploits, systems-level programming, and computer graphics.
+My interest generally gravitates toward technical exploits, systems-level programming, and computer graphics.
 That being said, I'm just as happy to work with web technologies or automation tasks, two areas in which I've done the most work.

 # Industry Experience